Photovoltaic Frequently Asked Questions

 • Where can I find definitions of common terms used in the PV*SOL report?

-Go to the Help menu > Contents and search for 'Definitions'.
+Go to the Help menu > Glossary.

 Back to top